Mentalab-hub/explorepy/README.rst

 * Bluetooth header files (only Linux -> use this command: ``sudo apt-get install libbluetooth-dev``)

-Please check `installation page <https://explorepy.readthedocs.io/en/latest/installation.html>`_ for more detailed instructions.
+Please check out the  `installation page <https://explorepy.readthedocs.io/en/latest/installation.html>`_ for more detailed instructions.

 To install ``explorepy`` from PyPI run:
 ::